 Your garden is your own little patch of the world to look after.
 If all of our gardens were cared for organically, it would create a much better environment – for our families, plants and wildlife.
 But many of us stumble at a stage of organic gardening that precedes even having planted anything: preparation.
-But where to start?
-Atlantic Fertilisers offer a range of organic fertiliser options that will help you prepare a healthy and fertile environment for your plants.
-Here’s an easy-to-follow guide to preparing your soil using the best organic fertiliser.
+But where to start? here are a range of options that will help you prepare a healthy and fertile environment for your plants.
+Here’s an easy-to-follow guide to preparing your soil using organic fertiliser.

 TWO WEEKS BEFORE PLANTING

 Start by tilling your soil gently in the area you wish to plant.
 Your first battle might be with weeds.
 These compete with your plants for light, nutrition and water, so you need to clear them before you start growing.
 If your area is small, you can gently pull the weeds out, making sure you remove the whole plant, plus its root.
 For years, ‘soil preparation’ was equated with the practice of completely turning over the soil, based on the assumption that this helps roots push through the soil more easily.
 Recent studies have, however, proven that practice destroys the structure of the soil.
 So let’s cross out the phrase “turning over” in our gardening vocabularies and replace it with a more appropriate term: “tilling”.
 Someone once said